AntonioRedondo/ImageFeatureDetector/README.md

 ## Is there any compiled version of IFD ready to use like a `deb` package or a Windows `exe`?

 I have tried to build a Linux Debian `deb` package for x86-64 machines.
 But after compiling statically OpenCV libraries to include them together with the IFD binary, when building IFD and at linking time `make` complains time after time about endless number of missing libraries.
 Once all missing libraries have been added to the `make -lanotherlibrary` command, again a new dependency misses, thus meaning I'm probably in the middle of a deep [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
-Some ay I will find out the right order of library inclusion and will be able to generate a `deb` package.
+Some day I will find out the right order of library inclusion and will be able to generate a `deb` package.

 ## Contribute!